HelpMe-Pls/JAMStack-site/README.md

 ## Caveats
 The project has responsive design, however, for devices with 320px width it may look a bit off in some sections.
+I don't have a designer's eyes, so the color layout may look mildly infuriating to your taste.

 ## Installation